Liverpool University Hospitals Trust cares for 49 patients with Covid-19 in hospital

 Liverpool University Hospitals Trust was caring for 49 patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on January 7 was up from 41 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on January 14 was in line with the same day the previous week.

 Advertisement